evanwill/hello-arduino-b/content/1-intro.md

 For examples and inspiration check out the [Project Hub](https://create.arduino.cc/projecthub).

 {% capture quote %}
-"Arduino was born at the Ivrea Interaction Design Institute as a tool for fast prototyping, aimed at students without a background in electronics and programming. " -- Learn more from the [Arduino Guide](https://www.arduino.cc/en/Guide/Introduction){% endcapture %}{% include card.html text=quote %}
+"Arduino was born at the Ivrea Interaction Design Institute as a tool for fast prototyping, aimed at students without a background in electronics and programming." -- Learn more from the [Arduino Guide](https://www.arduino.cc/en/Guide/Introduction){% endcapture %}{% include card.html text=quote %}

 ## Breadboard